liuhw01/DropGaussian_release/README.md

 ## License

+This project is licensed under the **Apache License 2.0**, with the exception of certain components derived from the [Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) project.

-This research code is released under the MIT license.
-Please see [LICENSE](LICENSE.md) for more information.
+- **Apache License 2.0**: All original code written for DropGaussian is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE).
+- **Non-commercial License (Inria & MPII)**: Some parts of the code are based on Gaussian Splatting, which is licensed for **non-commercial research use only**.
+See [LICENSE_GAUSSIAN_SPLATTING.md](./LICENSE_GAUSSIAN_SPLATTING.md) for full terms.

+Please ensure that you comply with both licenses when using this repository.

 ## Acknowledgments
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-NR076462) and Institute of Information Communications Technology Planning Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2018-0-00207, RS-2018-II180207, Immersive Media Research Laboratory).